edgelesssys/constellation/image/README.md

 Consult the [developer docs](/dev-docs/workflows/build-develop-deploy.md) for more info.
 At the very least, `nix` should be in your PATH.

+Building the image also requires `newuidmap` and `newgidmap` to be present in the PATH.
+On Debian and Ubuntu, these can be sourced through the `uidmap` package.

 ## Build

 You can build any image using Bazel.